QT-DoG: Quantization-aware Training for Domain Generalization: Domain Generalization by Quantization

 \subsection{Ensembles of Quantization}

-For our ensemble creation, we train multiple models and, incorporate quantization into the training process to obtain smaller quantized models.
+For our ensemble creation, we train {multiple models independently from initialization, using random seeds to ensure diversity} and, incorporate quantization into the training process to obtain smaller quantized models.
 We refer to this as the Ensemble of Quantization (EoQ).
-As \citet{breiman1996bagging}, we use the bagging method to combine the multiple predictions. \comment{as it aims to reduce the variance.} Therefore, the class predicted by EoQ for an input $\mathbf{x}$ is given by

-where $E$ is the total number of models in the ensemble, ${\vw^{i}_q}$ denotes the parameters of the $i^{th}$ quantized model, and the subscript $k$ denotes the $k^{th}$ element of the vector argument.
+As \citet{breiman1996bagging}, we use the bagging method to combine the multiple predictions. \comment{as it aims to reduce the variance.} Therefore, the class predicted by EoQ for an input $\mathbf{x}$ is given by where $E$ is the total number of models in the ensemble, ${\vw^{i}_q}$ denotes the parameters of the $i^{th}$ quantized model, and the subscript $k$ denotes the $k^{th}$ element of the vector argument.
 Finally, we use the in-domain validation set performance to pick the best model state (weights) ${\vw^{i}_q}$ of the $i^{th}$ quantized model used in the ensemble.